-Based on our research, many other over-the-counter flea and tick treatments are only recommended for dogs over eight weeks old.
-According to the manufacturer, the Seresto Flea Collar for Dogs is safe to use on dogs as young as seven weeks.
+Based on our research, many other over-the-counter flea and tick treatments are only recommended for dogs over 8 weeks old.
+According to the manufacturer, the Seresto Flea Collar for Dogs is safe to use on dogs as young as 7 weeks.

 Is This Collar Effective Against Flea Eggs?

 After researching the Seresto Flea Collar for Dogs, we were unable to confirm its effectiveness against flea eggs.
 Based on the known active ingredients, there doesn’t appear to be anything within this collar that targets flea eggs specifically.

 Instead, we believe that the Seresto Flea Collar works by killing off fleas as they hatch.
 The insecticides within this collar do target flea larvae, so there’s no need to wait for maturity.
 However, depending on the infestation, owners may experience a prolonged period of new fleas hatching, dying, and falling out of their dog’s coat.